 Permanent or temporary earth retention systems play a significant role in your project’s cost and schedule.
-In addition to time and money, an inherent concern with shoring systems is risk associated with the potential for earth movement.
-The earth shoring system involves retaining soil that is subjected to either a natural, unstable slow or an excavation, and often supporting existing, adjacent structures.
+In addition to time and money, an inherent concern with shoring systems is the risk associated with the potential for earth movement.
+Our earth retention systems involve retaining soil that is subjected to either a natural, unstable slow or an excavation, and often supporting existing, adjacent structures.

-Intech Anchoring has full engineering capabilities to design the most practical and economical earth retention system for your geotechnical conditions.
+We offer different types of earth retention systems that suit a range of soil retention situations.
+Intech Anchoring has full engineering capabilities to design the most practical and economical soil retention system for your geotechnical conditions.

-Earth anchors are used in a variety of civil engineering and construction projects to:
+Earth anchors and retention systems are used in a variety of civil engineering and construction projects for many applications, including: